-Open stream pouring produces the worst air entrainment problems, which is the reason for submerged entry nozzles and mold flux operation.
+Open-stream pouring produces the worst air entrainment problems, which is the reason for submerged entry nozzles and mold flux operation.
 Air entrainment is still possible, however, if there are leaks, cracks, inadequate sealing between the nozzle joints or if the nozzle material becomes porous.
 If the internal pressure in the nozzle drops below atmospheric pressure, air tends to aspirate through these pathways into the nozzle.
-This can be identified by nitrogen pickup, and dendritic inclusions from reaction in a high oxygen environment.
-Pressure in the nozzle is lowest just below the flow control device, due to the venturi effect of the metal stream.
-For a given steel flow rate, the pressure drop (and corresponding tundish height) both increase as the opening area is restricted, as shown in Figs. 4 and 5 for a typical slide gate nozzle [15].
-The results in these figures were computed using a 3-D multiphase flow of a typical bifurcated nozzle with 15° downward 78mm square ports [15].
-The Eulerian-Eulerian model solves two complete sets of mass and momentum balance equations for the gas and liquid phases, which are fully coupled together through the phase fractions.
-The model was run many times with varying argon injection rate under feasible conditions (ie varying slide gate opening and casting speed together appropriately for a given tundish depth).
+This can be identified by nitrogen pickup and dendritic inclusions from reaction in a high-oxygen environment.

+Pressure in the nozzle is always lowest just below the flow control device, due to the Venturi effect of the downward-flowing metal stream.
+Whenever highspeed flow leaves a restricted region, such as the flowcontrol passage, the expanding jet tends to suck in and entrain surrounding fluid, so the pressure drops.
+As shown in Figure 4, the large pressure drop across the slidegate leads to a minimum-pressure region just below the slidegate, where air aspiration is most likely.
+For a given steel flowrate, the pressure drop (and corresponding tundish height needed to maintain the casting speed) increases as the opening is restricted, as shown in Figures 4 and 5 for a typical slidegate nozzle.
+The results in these figures were computed using a three-dimensional multiphase flow of a typical bifurcated nozzle with 15° downward, 78-mm square ports.
+The "Eulerian-Eulerian" model solves two complete sets of mass and momentum balance equations for the gas and liquid phases, which are fully coupled together through the phase fractions.
+The model was run many times with varying argon injection rate under feasible conditions (i.e., varying slidegate opening and casting speed together appropriately for a given tundish depth).

 Air aspiration into the nozzle can be discouraged by proper introduction of an inert gas flow, which is one of the ways in which argon gas acts to prevent nozzle clogging.
-Adding argon gas can replace air in feeding leaks around seals.
-Argon injection also can raise the minimum pressure in the nozzle above ambient [15].
-Note that this occurs because the slide gate must open up to accommodate the gas (shown in the top of Fig. 5), in addition to the pressurizing effect of the gas.
-The minimum gas flow rate calculated to avoid a partial vacuum is shown in Fig. 5 (bottom).
-When the slide gate opening is either very small or very large, the pressure never drops below one atmosphere (zero gage pressure), so gas injection is not needed to prevent aspiration.
+The addition of argon gas can replace air in feeding leaks around seals.
+Argon injection can also raise the minimum pressure in the nozzle above ambient.
+Note that this occurs because the slidegate must open up to accommodate the gas (shown in the top of Figure 5), in addition to the pressurizing effect of the gas.
+The minimum gas flowrate calculated to avoid a partial vacuum is shown at the bottom of Figure 5.
+When the slidegate opening is either very small or very large, the pressure never drops below 1 atmosphere (zero gauge pressure), so gas injection is not needed to prevent aspiration.
 Less gas is needed at low casting speed and at low tundish level, when the pressure drops are lower.
-Maintaining a high gas flow rate during these times may disrupt flow in the mold and thereby be detrimental to steel quality.
+Maintaining a high gas flowrate during these times may disrupt flow in the mold and thereby be detrimental to steel quality.
+Further insight gained from models on optimizing argon injection to avoid air entrainment is given elsewhere.13-15